pradt2/always-online-stun/README.md

 If you need a list of servers that support RFC5389/5780 NAT testing, open an issue.

 ### What IP versions and transport protocols are tested?
 IP versions 4 and 6.
-UDP only.
-If you need a list of TCP servers, open an issue.
+UDP and TCP.

 ### I noticed that the lists are shuffled on each check.
 Why?
 Lazy/inconsiderate devs will tend to just grab the top-most link from the list (and TBF, can we blame them?).